China's Alibaba signs digital distribution deal with music rights group BMG

-BEIJING Germany's BMG music rights company said on Monday it had signed a music digital distribution deal with China's Alibaba Group Holding Ltd (BABA.N), as the world's largest e-commerce firm firms up its bid to become a digital media empire.
+BEIJING Germany's BMG music rights company said on Monday it had signed a music digital distribution deal with China's Alibaba Group Holding Ltd, as the world's largest e-commerce firm firms up its bid to become a digital media empire.

 The deal, one of the first in China made by a major music publisher rather than a label, will bring more than 2.5 million copyrights to Alibaba, whose music platforms already had many of the songs from artists including Kylie Minogue, the Rolling Stones and Jean-Michael Jarre, an Alibaba spokeswoman said.

 Alibaba has set its eyes on becoming an online-media powerhouse, with music, film and television.
-The $210-billion firm has touted the potential for selling digital products as well as physical products in China, despite the country's track record of users not paying for media content.
+The $210-billion (142 billion pounds) firm has touted the potential for selling digital products as well as physical products in China, despite the country's track record of users not paying for media content.

-In the process, it is vying with Tencent Holdings Ltd (0700.HK), China's biggest social networking and online entertainment firm, and search leader Baidu Inc (BIDU.O) and its online video unit, iQiyi.
+In the process, it is vying with Tencent Holdings Ltd, China's biggest social networking and online entertainment firm, and search leader Baidu Inc and its online video unit, iQiyi.

 For BMG, the tie-up is both a chance to boost earnings by its artists in China and part of its attempt to "grow the legitimate music market in China", the company said.